efficiency-org/discord.js-ex/README.md

 ***Pretty compact, right?
 This is even line 42!
 Amazing!***

 But, oh, that's just the START!
+1 line less?
 We plan to make this possible, too:

 ```js
 // I don't need to use `require('discord.js');`, but I still need to install discord.js!